White House staff told to preserve Russia-related materials

 Congressional staffers have said they are not aware of any evidence that materials related to Russia are not being preserved.
 But Senate Democratic leader Chuck Schumer of New York said last week: "There is real concern that some in the administration may try to cover up its ties to Russia by deleting emails, texts and other records that could shine a light on those connections.
 These records are likely to be the subject of executive branch as well as congressional investigations and must be preserved."

+The involvement of North Carolina Sen. Richard Burr and California Rep. Devin Nunes has sparked calls — mostly from Democrats — for a special prosecutor to investigate Russia's role in the election and possible ties to Trump.

-Earlier this year, the FBI interviewed Michael Flynn, then Trump's national security adviser, about his contacts with Russia's ambassador to the U.S. after the election.
-Flynn was fired after it was revealed that he misled
+The White House has acknowledged that Michael Flynn, Trump's former national security adviser, misled top officials about the nature of his contacts with Russia's ambassador to the U.S. Flynn initially told

+The FBI interviewed Flynn about the contacts days after the inauguration.
+Trump fired Flynn after the discrepancies in his account were publicly revealed.